Estimate of entropy generation rate can spatiotemporally resolve the active nature of cell flickering: Entropy production rate in a model of active membrane

 We remark that the entropy production rate remains finite in the white noise limit of the Ornstein--Uhlenbeck process.

-Notice that, though the model provides an exact analytical expression (8a) and an accessible form (8b) for the entropy production rate, applying it on the experimental data is rather challenging.
+Notice that, though the model provides an exact analytical expression~\eq{eq:sigmaq1} and an accessible form~\eq{eq:sigmaq2} for the entropy production rate, applying it on the experimental data is rather challenging.
 This is because, we do not have access to either the active time-scale $\tauA$ nor the equilibrium fluctuations of the membrane $S(\qq)\big\vert_{\rm Eq}$.
-Furthermore, in reality, the mechanical properties of the membrane such as $\sigma$ and $\kappa$ could also change as a function of ATP depletion, and the model practically neglects any such effects~\cite{Activesolids,EffectiveTension}.
-Nevertheless, assuming the model is representative of the actual membrane dynamics observed in the experiments, the following qualitative features can be deduced.\\
+Furthermore, in reality, the mechanical properties of the membrane such as $\sigma$ and $\kappa$ could also change as a function of ATP depletion, and the model ignores any such possibility~\cite{Activesolids,EffectiveTension}.
+Nevertheless, assuming the model is representative of the actual membrane dynamics observed in the experiments, the following qualitative features can be deduced.\\ \begin{enumerate} \item The entropy production rate vanishes in the $\DA \rightarrow 0$ limit. \item The entropy production rate must be positive.
+Hence,